-Materials Research Science and Engineering Centers, MRSEC, constitute a spectrum of coordinated Centers of differing scientific breadth and administrative complexity that may address any area, or several areas, of materials research.
-MRSECs bring together researchers with diverse expertise – in partnership with industry, government laboratories, and/or partners from other sectors – to address complex, interdisciplinary challenges in materials research, to integrate research with education both internally and through a variety of partnership activities.
+Materials Research Science and Engineering Centers (MRSEC), constitute a spectrum of coordinated Centers of differing scientific breadth and administrative complexity that may address any area, or several areas, of materials research.
+MRSECs bring together researchers with diverse backgrounds and expertise – in partnership with industry, government laboratories, and/or partners from other sectors – to address complex, interdisciplinary challenges in materials research, to integrate research with education both internally and through a variety of partnership activities.
 The MRSEC supports projects that are too complex and multi-faceted for individuals or small groups of researchers to tackle on their own.

 Our Seed research program is devoted to the exploration of new ideas and high risk projects.
 Seed projects are funded for a maximum of two years.
 After this period, the project must transition to other support.
 Seed projects are not renewable.

-If you have any questions about our research, please contact the IRG leaders or Seed faculty directly.
+If you have any questions about our research, please visit our research group pages listed on the left and contact the IRG leaders or Seed faculty directly.